MontessoriVisualization/Git-Github/README.md

 ---

-## GitHub
+## 🌐 GitHub

-**Repository** = a folder containing code where any changes to the code are tracked by git.
+**📦 Repository** = a folder containing code where any changes to the code are tracked by git.
 (To create a repository, we create a new folder on our computer, and then run `git init`)

-**GitHub** = a service that lets us save our git repositories online.
+**🌐 GitHub** = a service that lets us save our git repositories online.
 It also helps us:

-- Backup our code in case we delete it on our computer
+- 💾 Backup our code in case we delete it on our computer
-- See the history of our code changes more easily
+- 📊 See the history of our code changes more easily

-> Alternatives include Bitbucket and GitLab
+> 💡 **Alternatives include:** Bitbucket and GitLab

-- **Local repository** = a git repository saved on our computer
+- 💻 **Local repository** = a git repository saved on our computer
-- **Remote repository** = a git repository saved online (for example on GitHub)
+- ☁️ **Remote repository** = a git repository saved online (for example on GitHub)

 ---

-## Uploading Code to GitHub
+## ⬆️ Uploading Code to GitHub

-### Linking to a Remote Repository
+### 🔗 Linking to a Remote Repository

 ```bash
 git remote add <remote_name> <url>